 A chicken's normal body temperature ranges between 103°-107° F.

 Observing mother hens interact with their babies in my backyard has completely convinced me that baby chicks do not need as much heat as we are led to believe.
 In this photo, Freida, took her 3 week old chicks out for a romp in the run in 29°F temperatures.

 Three day old chicks, contemplating a trip into the run.

 We are all taught "The Formula" for brooding baby chicks: 90-95° Fahrenheit for the first week of life, decreasing by five degrees each week thereafter.
 If I were a slave to The Formula, I would have called CPS (Chick Protective Services) and reported Freida immediately after whisking the chicks indoors to toast under a an 80° french-fry lamp.
-But I am no longer a slave to The Formula and Freida never has been.
-Chicks DO need to be kept warm to the tune of 90°F for the first week (at most) as is clear from observing mother hens keeping their chicks tucked underneath their wings and bellies the first week after hatching.
-After the first week, chicks spend less and less time underneath their mothers.
-When they get chilly, they simply crawl back underneath the walking feather-bed.
+Chicks do need to be kept warm to the tune of 90°F for the first day or two after hatch, but much less heat thereafter.
+When chicks get chilly, they simply crawl back underneath the walking feather-bed.